LorePlant/Landscape_OleaEuropea/README.md

 |29.004607 | 24.449079  |49.46922| 15.210764 | 29.510669| 3.320524 |30.741673 |22.032603|39.983301| 6.3260372 |5.625297|4.254793|3.822378 | 5.766060|

+I attempted to select significant ecological variables with a Variance Inflation Factor (VIF) lower than 10.
+Considering the termopluviometric graph for the study area, which includes France, Spain, and Morocco, we observe a common bell-shaped temperature distribution.
+Temperatures are higher in the spring and summer, while lower during the autumn and winter.
+However, precipitation patterns differ across regions.
+For example, the internal regions of France experience a more uniform distribution of precipitation throughout the year.

+To address specific temperature and precipitation adaptations, I carefully selected bioclimatic variables exluding those reffering temperature and precipitation to the wettest or driest quarters, focusing instead on variables that reflect temperature and precipitation variations during the warmest and coldest quarters.
+Following this selection, I checked the Variance Inflation Factor (VIF) for the chosen variables to ensure they were appropriate.

-Considering the selection of significqnt ecological variable with possibly VIF<10 I selected bio2, bio6, bio8, bio12, bio14, bio15 and bio 19 and run again the VIF analysis
+I selected bio2, bio6, bio8, bio12, bio14, bio15 and bio 19 and run again the VIF analysis

 ```
 RDAgeo_env <- rda(genotype ~ bio2+bio10+bio11+	bio15	+ bio18 + bio19, Variables)